Donn B. Parker

-Donn B. Parker (1929 – October 9, 2021) was an information security researcher and consultant and a 2001 Fellow of the Association for Computing Machinery.
+Donn B. Parker (October 9, 1929 – September 16, 2021) was an information security researcher and consultant and a 2001 Fellow of the Association for Computing Machinery.
 Parker had over 50 years of experience in the computer field in computer programming, computer systems management, consulting, teaching, and research.

 Early life and education

-Parker earned BA (1952) and MA (1954) degrees in mathematics from the University of California, Berkeley.
+Parker was born in San Jose, California on October 9, 1929.
+He earned BA (1952) and MA (1954) degrees in mathematics from the University of California, Berkeley.

 Career

 Parker was a senior research engineer and systems manager for General Dynamics for eight years and Control Data Corporation for eight years.
-He retired in 1997.
+He then spent several decades at SRI International working in information and computer security, retiring in 1997.

-In 2002, Parker proposed the Parkerian Hexad, six atomic and orthogonal elements of information security that extend the traditional model of Confidentiality, Integrity, and Availability (the CIA triad).
+In 1998, Parker proposed the Parkerian Hexad, six atomic and orthogonal elements of information security that extend the traditional model of Confidentiality, Integrity, and Availability (the CIA triad).

 He later became a retired emeritus senior consultant engaged in writing and lecturing, and his collected papers are archived at the Charles Babbage Institute at the University of Minnesota.
-Parker passed away at the age of 91 on September 22, 2021.
+Parker died at the age of 91 on September 22, 2021.

-Parker died on October 9, 2021.